Yussufkadir/yussufkadir/README.md

 - Working on a job recommender system based on CV's.
 - Working on creating AI powered Applications.
 - Studying LLMs.
-- Final features and touches and design changes for the job recommender platform.
+- Deployment phase of the recommender platform.
-- Will start creating my own website as a portfolio page.

 ## 📪 Connect with me